Senate clears $1.7 trillion spending bill in sprint to beat winter storm, avert government shutdown

 Washington — The Senate on Thursday approved the $1.7 trillion government spending bill, sending the bill to the House as lawmakers scramble to swiftly clear the package to stave off a partial government shutdown just before the Christmas holiday and leave Washington ahead of the approaching winter storm.

-The bill passed the upper chamber 68 to 29, easily clearing the 60-vote threshold.
+The bill passed the upper chamber 68 to 29, easily clearing the 60-vote threshold with backing from 18 Republicans.
 The House is expected to move quickly to take up the plan before funding for federal agencies runs out by midnight Friday.

 Final passage in the Senate came hours after Senate Majority Leader Chuck Schumer announced an agreement to complete work on the package in the coming hours.
 He urged senators not to stray far from the Senate chamber in order to hasten the process, since they voted first on a slew of amendments.